-Whether you’re making a sandwich or a potato salad, you’ve likely come across the white condiment, mayonnaise.
+Whether making a sandwich or a potato salad, you’ve likely come across the white condiment, mayonnaise.
 Mayo is a common ingredient in many dishes and sauces, but is it safe for those with Celiac disease or gluten intolerance?

 Let’s see if this creamy condiment is gluten-free and safe to enjoy!
 Is Mayonnaise gluten free?
 Miracle Whip is a popular condiment as well so I also discuss whether Miracle Whip is gluten free.